The Sorceress (play)

-Restoration
+Revival in the United States

 In the Fall of 2017, the National Yiddish Theater – Folksbiene of New York staged a revival of The Witch of Botoșani (alternatively 'The Sorceress') as part of their restoration project – an endeavor that will restore lost or nearly lost Yiddish works to the canon of Yiddish culture.
 A table showing the dates and progress of that restoration effort is shown below.